 Developing a strong distracted driving policy may help protect your company and your employees.
-An recent survey conducted by Aegis Mobility showed that 71% of 500 businesses contacted had a distracted driving policy in place.
+A recent survey conducted by Traveler showed that 74% of businesses contacted had a distracted driving policy in place.

 - Before using a mobile device, safely pull over to the side of the road or, preferably, into a parking lot or rest area.

 - Let all incoming calls go to voicemail and refrain from reading emails or texts until you’ve arrived.

 - Don’t text, call or email any employee known to be driving.

 - Enforce that the ban on mobile devices while driving applies to all mobile devices, not just company devices.